Xavier-Lemyre/Thank-you-for-weaving/README.md

 # Note:
 Weaving by knitting whereby turning "be"'s to "hi, I've.."'s

-# To download Make video in .mp4 see:
+# To download Weave video in .mp4 see:

 # Save along with other files from Thank-you-for-weaving:
 C:/MIT/MM/R/PS-0002.mp4